elB4RTO/craplog-GUIaidedCLI/README.md

 1~10 MB/s

-May be higher or lower depending on the complexity of your SESSION logs, the length of your GLOBALS and the power of your CPU.<br/>
+May be higher or lower depending on the complexity of the logs, the length of your globals and the power of your CPU.<br/>
 If Craplog takes more than 1 minute for a 10 MB file, you've probably been tested in some way (better to check).<br/><br/>

 #### Global's backups

 Craplog automatically makes backups of global statistic files, in case of fire.<br/>
-If something goes wrong and you lose your actual GLOBAL files, you can recover them (at least the last backup).<br/>
+If something goes wrong and you lose your actual global files, you can recover them (at least the last backup).<br/>
 Move inside Craplog folder, open '**STATS**', open '**GLOBALS**', show hidden files and open '**.BACKUPS**'.
 Here you will find the last 7 backups taken.<br/>
 Folder named '7' is always the newest and '1' the oldest.<br/>
-A new BACKUP is made every 7th time you run Craplog.
+A new backup is made every 7th time you run Craplog.
 If you run it once a day, it will takes backups once a week, and will keep the older one for 7 weeks.<br/><br/>

 #### Developement and Contribution